Pulkit1822/Trademarkia-Assessment/README.md

 ## Deployment

-This project is deployed and can be accessed at: [Deployed Link](https://21-bce-11602-frontend.vercel.app/)
+This project is deployed and can be accessed at: [Deployed Link ↗](https://21-bce-11602-frontend.vercel.app/)

 ## Learn More